GraupelLabs/NRC-SPIFpy/README.md

 ### Linux/MacOS
 ```
-$ git clone git@github.com:nrc-cnrc/NRC-SPIFpy.git
+$ git clone git@github.com:GraupelLabs/spifpy.git
 $ cd /path/to/spifpy
 $ pip install .
 ```
-For those who are actively developing NRC-SPIFpy, you can change the last line to ```pip install --editable .```.
+For those who are actively developing spifpy, you can change the last line to ```pip install --editable .```.

 ### Windows